fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-SubcomponentsAndModelRelaying.md

 ---
-title: Developer Introduction to the Infusion Framework - Subcomponents and ModelRelaying
+title: Developer Introduction to the Infusion Framework - Subcomponents and Model Relaying
 layout: default
 category: Tutorials
 ---

 A component can include other components within its configuration; these are referred to in Infusion as subcomponents.

-It's common to want related components to share state through their models; we can handle this through the [model relay](/infusion/development/ModelRelay.md) features.
+It's also common to want related components to share state through their models; we can handle this through the [model relay](/infusion/development/ModelRelay.md) features.

 The evolving "Hello, World!" component below splits out the two "hello" functions (console and web page) into separate subcomponents, and synchronizes the "hello" message through model relay.
+We'll also update the web page display to use a model listener as to respond to model changes.

 <div class="infusion-docs-note">You can check out the [Live Example](http://codepen.io/waharnum/pen/rjWBQN?editors=1111) of the code below on [CodePen](http://codepen.io/)</div>